jusabatier/seditor/README.md

    * Manage layers to include (WMS for viewing and WFS for snapping)
    * Manage privilèges (related to LDAP roles)

+## To do

+* Front-end :
+   * Implement internationalization (actually hardcoded in french)
+   * Add descriptions when hover buttons
+   * Add create regular polygons

+* Backend :
+   * Manage workspaces buttons related to user role (hide New ws, Edit Delete if not allowed)
+   * Implement a download layer function when user have access to workspace
+   * Add more input types (select, tinyMCE, file, ...)

+Create an issue if you have some suggestions.

 ## Installation

 ### Database